5th North Carolina State Troops

 Lieutenant Colonel Sinclair was wounded.

-Colonel Duncan McRae was wounded.
-The regiment is honored on the North Carolina monument there.
+Colonel Duncan McRae temporarily took command of the brigade when General Garland was killed.
+Captain Thomas Garrett took command of the regiment.
+The regiment is honored on the North Carolina monument at Fox’s Gap.

 |November||Assigned to Iverson’s Brigade of D.H.
 Hill’s Division in Jackson’s Second Corps.
 Captain Lea was exchanged and returned to the regiment.|